 It comes as a shot that you need to get every day.
 You’ll take it for 2 years at most.
 Then, you’ll switch to a different medication to help maintain the added bone.

 Because calcitonin may be linked to cancer, the FDA recommends it only when other treatments can’t be used.
+Research shows that calcitonin doesn’t prevent non-spinal bone fractures as well as bisphosphonates or denosumab.

-Estrogen: While estrogen, another hormone, can help with osteoporosis in women who have been through menopause, it also has serious side effects, such as:
+Estrogen.
+While estrogen, another hormone, can help with osteoporosis in women who have been through menopause, it also has serious side effects, such as:

 Because of this, the FDA suggests taking only the smallest dose for the shortest possible time and only if you’re highly likely to get fractures.